mgraffg/EvoDAG/README.md

 ### Random search on the EvoDAG's parameters space

-Firstly, it is recommended to optimize the parameters used by EvoDAG.
+In order to boost the performance of EvoDAG, it is recommended to optimize the parameters used by EvoDAG.
 In order to free the user from this task, EvoDAG can perform a random search on the parameter space.
 EvoDAG selects the best configuration found on the random search.
 This can be performed as follows: